windwakr/PTSM/README.md

+**Note: This has been modified to only dump save files for Kuruma de DS**

 # PTSM

 Homebrew for dumping and restoring savegames for Learn With Pokémon: Typing Adventure.
 Additionally you can dump the content of the flash chip inside the cartridge, or test the bluetooth chip.